benjasHu/react-hotkeys-selection/README.md

 # React Hotkeys Selection

 A React library for handling multi-item selection with full keyboard shortcuts and mouse gestures support, similar to native OS experiences.
+Use it on:

+- ✅ Tables with checkboxes where you need to select rows, such as in GMail.
+- ✅ Image galleries
+- ✅ Lists of folders or files
+- ✅ In any list of items that need selection!

 ## Demo